CaspervanAarle/PHT_Server/README.md

 * [PHT_Node](https://github.com/CaspervanAarle/PHT_Node)

 # PHT_Server
-This PHT_Server implements Federated Stochastic Gradient Descent as an aggregation method to apply Linear Regression.
+This PHT_Server implements part of a Federated Learning algorithm to apply Regression.
 Aggregators and Classifiers can be altered easily.
 Due to the need for simulating numerous Personal Data Stores (PDS), importing big libraries is omitted.
 A semi-privacy-preserving Homomorphic Encrypted Standardization method and AdaGrad is included for better convergence.